Revelation 2:12-17 “Letter to the Church in Pergamum: Holding Fast Where Satan Dwells”

 (Verse 13) Jesus quickly recognizes their hard work to remain strong in their faith in Him.
 He makes it clear to them that He knows where they live.
 He goes on to mention it twice specifically as the place where Satan lives and where he has his throne.

-He encourages them for their faith while in the midst of a city that is under the influence of Satan.
+He encourages the church in Pergamum for their faith while in the midst of a city that is under the influence of Satan.
 Not only that, but they held on strongly even as they witnessed one of their own Christian brothers who was a faithful witness to Christ be burned alive for his beliefs.

 This was powerful encouragement for this congregation of believers who proved themselves to cling to Christ with all they had.
 Even while in the midst of severe satanic threats.